stone-payments/sling-web-framework/packages/sling-framework/README.md

 ### withSetState

-A decorator that exposes a method that behaves much like [React's `setState`](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly).
+A decorator that exposes a method that changes the component state in a functional way.

 ## SlingElement and html